• Skip to primary navigation

 Enjoy this delicious and light cake with a refreshing iced mocha latte, caramel iced latte, or pumpkin spice iced latte.

 Looking for more easy dessert recipes?
 Try these triple chocolate crepes, soft pancakes with fruit or fluffy American-style pancakes.
-Every brunch or dinner party will be awesome with red velvet muffins or espresso panna cotta.
+Every brunch or dinner party will be awesome with red velvet muffins, sponge apple cake or espresso panna cotta.

 Why Is It Called Madeira Cake?